 One is unlikely to see the possum this area is known for as they are only active after dark.
 Don't tempt them by leaving food out at night.

 Pull over and park?
 If you use Solar Panels this is the best spot.
-It's the only place not in the shade when leaves are on the trees.
+It's the only place not in the shade when leaves are on the trees, there will still be afternoon shade.
 It's a real easy in and out if you are just passing through.
+There are two spots with water and 30 amp hookups there.
+If you have a 50 amp connector there is a inexpensive adaptor, available in many places, that allows you to connect to a 30 amp socket.
+You should own one to allow access to power in more places.
+It is unlikely you will actually ever need 50 amps.
+The road is now graveled with improved grading.
+Due to heavy use the grass has been reseeded.
 If this is your N.E.
-Georgia destination your longer term spot is just around the corner
+Georgia summer destination your shaded spot is just around the corner

 Here we are.
-That pole to the right has 120V outlet.
+That pole to the right has 120V 30 amp outlet.
 The water hydrant is next to it.
-The Maintenance Building has a one bedroom furnished apartment.
-If not rented, toilet, shower, washer dryer could be made available.
 Internet service is available everywhere on the property from a nearby tower.
-There is Wi-Fi in the apartment when rented.

 The alternative entrance is through the green gate on Tenn.
 St.

 There are covered areas for use on a rainy day.
-A gray water dumping station could be accessed if a long term stay.
+A dumping station could be accessed if a long term stay.
 The road continues past the building to a city street so no backing around is necessary upon departure.
-Ask to check your tire pressure.
-The Maintenance building has a compressor.
 Have a safe trip.

 One of the outbuildings on the creek side of the main estate next door has a Bat House to encourage bats to visit the area as part of their migration.
 They seem to take care of this area as well.
 Visitors won't ever see the bats as they are only active at night.
 To even see them at night one needs a flashlight to shine where they rest between flights near the bat house.
 We don't bother them like that though, they provide natural mosquito control which is so effective one might wonder where are all the gnats and mosquitos one expects to find in this environment.
 It is enough to see the bat guano below the bat house to know they are providing a valuable service.
 Each little dropping represents hundreds of mosquitos.